 Graeme Fearon is special counsel in Moulis Legal’s Brisbane office, providing strategic insight and expert knowledge to the firm’s cross-border, commercial, and intellectual property teams.

-Soon to be a dual-qualified practitioner across the UK and Australia, Graeme has practised law for over 25 years, assisting major international companies with global licensing rights, data protection compliance, and IT law.
+Graeme is a dual-qualified practitioner across the UK and Australia.
+Graeme has practised law for over 25 years, assisting major international companies with global licensing rights, data protection compliance, and IT law.

 Graeme’s client experience ranges from luxury consumer brands to creative agencies, film and television production, music festivals as well as health, hygiene, and homecare manufacturers.